sabbir-rupom/akaash-rest-api/README.md

 this project may have some serious design flaws- which I may need to overcome in recent days.
 But I have tried my best to include some basic functionalities along with some help with third party PHP libraries so that young developers may find this project helpful to their Rest-API development and learning curve.

-### Why use this?

-REST or RESTful APIs used in distributed client/server interaction, like mobile application to server communication.
-If the REST structure in server is light and robust, it can generate response fast and authentic client can retrieve the desired data quickly and process accordingly.
-And user always love to use server dependant application which can show data without much waiting.
-I have tried my best to implement as much essential feature as possible without making the overall structure *complex* to understand.

-And this template is for those developers, who loves PHP.
-And a microframework is always faster than normal MVC framework like laravel, codeigniter etc.

-You can follow my presentation slide on '[RESTApi Design & Develop](https://www.slideshare.net/rpm_ruoma/restapi-design-develop)'.
-I have tried to implement many features in this project mentioned in my slide tutorial, and I will continue working on this more ...

 ## Getting Started

 This project includes both file cache system and memcache system, along with JWT authentication process.